YuliangXiu/bvh-distance-queries/README.md

-Before installing anything please make sure to set the environment variable *$CUDA_SAMPLES_INC* to the path that contains the header `helper_math.h` , which can be found in the repo [CUDA Samples repository](https://github.com/NVIDIA/cuda-samples).
+Before installing anything please make sure to set the environment variable *$CUDA_SAMPLES_INC* to the path that contains the header `helper_math.h` , which can be found in the [CUDA Samples repository](https://github.com/NVIDIA/cuda-samples).
 To install the module run the following commands:

 **1. Clone this repository**